electerious/lychee-watermark/readme.md

 | `position_align` | `topleft`, `topcenter`, `topright`, `centerleft`, `center` … |
 | `position_x` | x-offset in px |
 | `position_y` | y-offset in px |

+## FAQ

+#### What do I need to run this plugin on my server?
+This plugin has the same dependencies as Lychee.
+Depending on the size of the photos, the plugin (and php) my need a higher memory_limit.
+More below.

+#### I can't upload photos
+We recommend to increase the values of the following properties in your `php.ini`:

+	max_execution_time = 200
+	memory_limit = 512M

 ## License